sythanhho/quotes/index.md

 > - Mark Twain
 >"The two most important days in your life are the day you are born and the day you find out why."
 > - Voltaire
 >"Let us cultivate our garden."
+> - Ralph Waldo Emerson
+>"The only person you are destined to become is the person you decide to be."